SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 ### Conference

-- **Schmidgall, S.**, Parsa, M., (2022).
-lava-spikepropamine: A lava-based library for learning with synaptic plasticity in spiking neural networks.
-Neuro-Inspired Computational Elements (NICE).
-(Under Review).
+- **Schmidgall, S.**, Hays, J., (2023).
+SMA: A three-factor learning rule for synaptic motor adaptation in spiking neural networks.
+International Conference on Neuromorphic Systems (ICONS).

-- **Schmidgall, S.**, Parsa, M., (2022).
+- **Schmidgall, S.**, Parsa, M., Schuman, C. (2023).
 Biological connectomes as a representation for the architecture of artificial neural networks.
 Proceedings of the 2023 AAAI Conference on Artificial Intelligence "Systems Neuroscience Approach to General Intelligence" Workshop.

 - **Schmidgall, S.**, Hays, J., (2022).
 Stable Lifelong Learning: